15 Movies You Never Knew Were Banned in U.S.

 Bridgewater Film Company/Kobal/Shutterstock

 Director Frederick Wiseman invented the modern documentary with his roving camera that aimed to capture direct reality.
 His 1967 film Titicut Follies depicted situations inside of a state hospital for the criminally insane.
 The film was banned in Massachusetts, where it was filmed, purportedly for violating the privacy of the inmates, but it also exposed the shocking conditions within the asylum.
+If you wanted to snack when this movie first came out, you wouldn’t have been able to reach for the classic movie munch.
+Here’s why movie theater popcorn was originally banned.

 Monty Python’s Life of Brian (1979)

 This British comedy is a biblical satire that follows the life and times of Brian of Nazareth.
 The film stirred outrage, was labeled blasphemous, and even given an ‘X’ rating in England.
 It opened in the United States to multiple protests by religious groups.
 Senator Strom Thurmond attempted to ban the film in his home state, South Carolina, on the grounds that it mocked Christians.
 Protests and cancellations of the film also took place in North Carolina, Louisiana, and New Jersey.
 Those protests sparked other protests by groups against censorship.
+Check out these 50 other things you won’t believe are banned in the U.S.

 Silent Night, Deadly Night (1984)